1. Something kept hidden from others or known only

 For more information, write to me at oscarcrawfordchristianmedia@gmail.com.

-Hebrew and Greek Bible Study Necessities
+Hebrew and Greek are Bible Study necessities to

-Preachers and teachers, from television to America’s mega churches to America’s rural churches, refer on occasion, to what the original biblical languages say.
-For some, exploration into the original languages is exciting.
-For others, questions voiced ask if what is present in English translations is enough.
+some, exploration into the original languages is exciting.
+For others, questions voiced ask if what is

-The people of the Church challenge themselves and each other.
-Shall they accept what they believe English translations have revealed?
-Is it enough or should they dig deeper into the original languages?
+they believe English translations have revealed?
+Is it enough or should they dig deeper into

 Hebrew

-Hebrew is the original language of the Torah, the word spoken by God given to Moses for recording shared with the people.
-The Torah is the first five books Christians identify as Old Testament or Hebrew Bible.
+by God given to Moses for recording shared with the people.
+The Torah is the first five books Christians

-The five books by title are Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
-The names in Hebrew come from each book’s opening phrase.
-The titles do not necessarily have direct correlation to contemporary translation of meaning for the books.
+names in Hebrew come from each book’s opening phrase.
+The titles do not necessarily have direct

-Tanakh is the word for the Hebrew Bible.
-The Torah represents the original source of revelation of God to humanity through the chosen man, receptionist, and transcriber; Moses.
-The correlation of Torah to English translations and transliterations is central to Hebrew and Greek Bible Study.
+humanity through the chosen man, receptionist, and transcriber; Moses.
+The correlation of Torah to English translations

 Greek